smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

     }

     guard response.success.boolValue == true else {
+        switch response.resultCode {
         case .invalidData:
         // `SDLSendLocation` was rejected.
 The request contained invalid data case .disallowed:
         // Your app is not allowed to use `SDLSendLocation`
-        default: break
+        default:
             // Some unknown error has occurred
         }

         return
     }